 An example might be clustering together fruits that weigh a similar amount or cars with a similar engine size.

 The algorithm isn't set up in advance to pick out specific types of data, it simply looks for data that can be grouped by its similarities, for example, Google News grouping together stories on similar topics each day.

 A crude analogy for reinforcement learning is rewarding a pet with a treat when it performs a trick.

-In reinforcement learning, the system attempts to maximise a reward based on its input data, basically going through a process of trial and error until it arrives at the best possible outcome.
+In reinforcement learning, the system attempts to maximize a reward based on its input data, basically going through a process of trial and error until it arrives at the best possible outcome.

-By also looking at the score achieved in each game the system builds a model of which action will maximise the score in different circumstances, for instance, in the case of the video game Breakout, where the paddle should be moved to in order to intercept the ball.
+By also looking at the score achieved in each game the system builds a model of which action will maximize the score in different circumstances, for instance, in the case of the video game Breakout, where the paddle should be moved in order to intercept the ball.